 I Spit on Your Grave is a 2010 American horror thriller film, and a remake of the 1978 exploitation movie Day of the Woman (better known by its re-release title, I Spit on Your Grave).
-It stars Sarah Butler, Chad Lindberg, Daniel Franzese and Rodney Eastman.
+The movie stars Sarah Butler, Chad Lindberg, Daniel Franzese and Rodney Eastman.

 Writer Jennifer Hills (Butler) takes a retreat from the city to a charming cabin in the woods to start on her next book.
 But Jennifer’s presence in the small town attracts the attention of a few morally depraved locals who set out one night to teach this city girl a lesson.
 They break into her cabin to scare her.